Fire destroys garage in Tawas Township

 TAWAS Twp. – Members of the Tawas City Fire Department (TCFD), along with the East Tawas Fire Department (ETFD), were dispatched at approximately 2 p.m. this Sunday to a fully engulfed garage fire, at 430 Emily Dr. in Tawas Township.

-TCFD Chief Steve Masich says that the arriving fire personnel confirmed a working, fully involved detached garage fire, as strong winds pushed the flames though the structure.
+TCFD Chief Steve Masich says that the arriving fire personnel confirmed a working, fully involved detached garage fire, as strong winds pushed the flames throughout the structure.

 Fire crews, who were on scene for two hours, quickly extinguished the main portion of the flames and then spent the remaining time extinguishing fire extension throughout the interior portion of the garage, as well as the multiple layers of the roof shingles.